rjspencer/docs/theming.md

 ## Global Variables

 ### AccountName
+Returns the account's Account Name

+### Body-ID
+Returns the general section the page is in.
+Eg: blog, statuses, video, audio

 ### CSS
 Returns a `<link rel="stylesheet" />` tag with a link to the theme's CSS on StageBloc's CDN.